oguzhancttnky/avax-nftmarketplace/README.md

 - You need to get API key from Moralis.
 - Copy API key and paste to apiKey variables in FetchCollectionsHandler and FetchNFTHandler functions.(avax-nftmarketplace/backend/pkg/api/handler/collection.go and avax-nftmarketplace/backend/pkg/api/handler/nft.go)
 - You need to deploy your markets smart contract Avalanche mainnet with using hardhat.
-(You need 0.03 AVAX minimum in your metamask wallet)
+(You need 0.03AVAX ($1) minimum in your metamask wallet)
 - Copy private key of wallet and paste it to accounts in hardhat.config.js.
 - Navigate to frontend folder. ```cd avax-nftmarketplace/frontend``` and run ```npx hardhat run scripts/marketplace_deploy.js --network mainnet```.
 - Copy your markets contract address and paste it to REACT_APP_MARKET_CONTRACT_ADDRESS in frontend/.env file.